-Judicial Watch reveals FBI is refusing to turn over more text messages — here’s who they belong to (VDIEO) – True Pundit
+Judicial Watch reveals FBI is refusing to turn over more text messages — here’s who they belong to (VIDEO) – True Pundit

 Politics TV

-Judicial Watch reveals FBI is refusing to turn over more text messages — here’s who they belong to (VDIEO)
+Judicial Watch reveals FBI is refusing to turn over more text messages — here’s who they belong to (VIDEO)

 Judicial Watch president, @TomFitton came on ‘Justice’ to discuss the text message scandal. pic.twitter.com/wd2S8uAi7H